 While it's unpleasant that politicians are quite as disliked as they have been, there seems no reason to have them pose as 'friends of the people' in a chummy, even celebrity way as close friends.
 This is not required of politicians.
 They might often be quite bad as actors but they should stop trying so hard to become 'popular' beyond politics.

 Before Corbyn's surge as authentic existentialist hero in the election, Tony Blair was regarded as having a "toxic brand".
 He was keeping silent over terrorist attacks so as to save his 'intervention' as champion of the 48% to get popularity back.
-The plot to get a new Progress Party going pooped and Blair was silent.
+The plot to get a new Progress Party going flopped and Blair was silent.

 Then he popped back up as part of a comedy sketch at the Great Get Together weekend.
 It might be that Blair could now pose as tragic and misunderstood, back to a darker version of his 1997 'normal kinda guy' who really just preferred pop music and football to going into politics because he 'really believed in it'.